freesemt/molass-tutorial/intro.md

 For detailed description of each fucntion, check out [Molass Library Reference](https://freesemt.github.io/molass-reference/).

 The source code of this library can be found at [the library repository](https://github.com/freesemt/molass-library).

-The source code of this document can be found at [the tutorial repository](https://github.com/freesemt/molass-tutorial).